Features

 - Custom… - Opens the system color picker for any color

-The preset palette appears when you click the color or background color button in the toolbar.
+The preset palette appears when you click the color or background color button in the menu bar.

 Brand Color Support